samply/blaze/DEVELOPMENT.md

 ## Error Handling

 When handling error, we use [anomalies][3] instead of exceptions.
-In short, the idea behind anomalies is to separate the context in which an error occurs from the error itself **without interrupting theexecution flow**.
+In short, the idea behind anomalies is to separate the context in which an error occurs from the error itself **without interrupting the execution flow**.
 In order to use anomalies effectively, please check the [anomaly module](modules/anomaly/).

 ## Components